DmitryPopov1988/Warehouse/README.md

 - Suppleirs tab.

-There you can manage your suppliers (add new supplier, delete from DB, change supplier's records).
+Here you can manage your suppliers (add new supplier, delete from DB, change supplier's records).
 Suppliers's contracts in PDF format are stored in the local storage.
 In database only links for them.

 ![supplier](https://user-images.githubusercontent.com/42721137/44779140-5b918c00-ab87-11e8-96a1-d0ea522991be.png)